simonmalberg/cognitive-biases-in-llms/data/README.md

    ├── README.md             # This file
    ```

 Due to the size of the data, the data that was generated for the paper is not pushed to this repository.
+All data generated and used by the scripts is separately uploaded [here](https://www.dropbox.com/scl/fo/a2c75wjso016f743fspvy/ALXH_sTUkvUDSfZCS-3Z3a8?rlkey=xg5wrfjj8207vhqk2ykxyqbn3&st=guv1u25w&dl=0).